 To the North of the square stands the Palais du Gouvernement, which Stanislas wanted in order to magnificently end the perspective which spans from the Town Hall in Place Stanislas.
 The classical building closes a semicircle of columns decorated with antique divinities.

-The Place d’Alliance
+The discreet and peaceful Place d’Alliance

 The Place d’Alliance is certainly the smallest, however the most intimate square of Nancy.
 It is located just a stone’s throw from the Place Stanislas.
 It was listed by the UNESCO as a work of art, of peace and refinement.